m0euk/RDS-Bridge/README.md

   glance to a full workbench. *Pano* *(new in 0.9.1)* is a band-watching view: the identification cards over a deep, screen-filling RF waterfall with an adjustable time-depth (max-hold) for spotting sporadic DX at a glance, plus audio and status chips.

 ---

+## Self-check

+*New in 0.9.4.* If RDS Bridge isn't behaving and you can't tell why, press **self-check** in the top-right corner, next to **help**.
+It runs in a few seconds and answers the questions behind most support requests, in plain language:

+- **Is your browser supported?** It names the browser you are actually using — not always the one you think — and says plainly whether it is a supported Chromium browser.
+- **Is this copy complete?** It compares the decoder inside your file against the published version, so a part-saved or edited copy is caught rather than mystifying you.
+- **Is the decoder working?** It builds its own test signal — a made-up station with a known name and identity — and decodes it.
+If that passes, the decoder is fine and the problem is your radio, audio routing or signal.
+It also checks the opposite: given pure noise, it must report *nothing*, so it never invents a station.
+- **What is connected?** For SDRConnect it reports the connection, radio model, sample rate, antennas and front-end overload; for the helper, the link and a reminder to keep helper and Bridge on the same version;
+  for MPX, whether audio is actually arriving.
+- **The band scan, explained.** Why your radio jumps to an odd frequency mid-scan, how many channels your skip-list and watch-list cover, and whether an over-wide filter could log a neighbour on the wrong channel.

+The report saves to your **Downloads** folder as `rds-bridge-diagnostics-<date>.html`. **Nothing is sent anywhere** — it is yours to read, ignore, or email to `info@rdsbridge.com`.
+It deliberately contains no file names, folder names, locations, serial numbers or anything from your DX log.

+---